druglogics/ags-paper/docs/index.md

 ### Run model ensembles simulations {-}

 To generate the calibrated model ensembles and perform the drug response analysis on them we use the script [run_druglogics_synergy_training.sh](https://github.com/bblodfon/ags-paper-1/blob/master/scripts/run_druglogics_synergy_training.sh) from the `druglogics-synergy` repository root (version `1.2.0`: `git checkout v1.2.0`).
-With this script, we get the simulation results for each of these training data files (the `training-data-files` directory must be placed inside the `druglogics-synergy/ags_cascade_2.0` directory).
+Note that the `training-data-files` directory must be placed inside the `druglogics-synergy/ags_cascade_2.0` directory before executing the script and as a result we get the simulation results for each of these training data files.
 Note that in the CASCADE 2.0 configuration file (`config`) **we need to change the number of simulations** to $20$ for each training data file and the **`synergy_method: bliss`**  (attractor tool used was `biolqm_stable_states` which is the default option in the `config`).

 The results of these simulations are stored in the Zenodo file **`fit-vs-performance-results-bliss.tar.gz`** [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3983061.svg)](https://doi.org/10.5281/zenodo.3983061)